 A kids’ or youth savings account provides a great opportunity for parents to teach their children about money starting at an early age.

-Given that the level of financial literacy in Canada is not where it should be, getting kids in the know when they are young and most receptive to learning can help them get started on the right footing and primed for financial success.
+Given that the level of financial literacy in Canada is not where it should be, getting kids in the know when they are young and most receptive to learning can help them get started on the right footing and be primed for financial success.

 How to save money.
 The magic of compound interest.
 Time value of money.
 Debt.
 Credit.
 Delayed gratification…and more.
 These are all valuable life skills your child can learn when they open their first bank account.